orasaff/lab-4/README.md

 so don't worry if you don't get through Task 1 before lab.
 There will also be some time to do this as your TA helps everyone get into teams.**

+# Brief Intro about API
+You can think of an API like the method you just wrote: it exposes an interface that lets others pass in some input and receive a result.
+In this lab activity, the API is a function—or more precisely, a product—running on a remote server.
+Its provider gives us documentation that explains how to call it and what response to expect, so we don’t have to build those features ourselves.

 ## Task 0: Fork and clone this repo

 1. As with the previous lab activities, start by making a fork of this repo and cloning it.